APTrust/dart-docs/docs/users/dart_runner.md

                  for this param should be less than or equal to the number of processors on your machine.
 You may get diminishing returns when setting this above 2 because most of the DART runner's work is reading from and writing to disk.
+This setting only makes sense for workflows.
+For a single job, you can omit this.

   --help         Show this help document.